mark-wiemer/mocha-wiki/Using-Mocha-programmatically.md

 `mocha.run()` returns a `Runner` instance which emits many [events](https://github.com/mochajs/mocha/blob/8cae7a34f0b6eafeb16567beb8852b827cc5956b/lib/runner.js#L47-L57) of interest.

 Note that `run` (via `loadFiles`, which it calls) relies on Node's `require` to execute the test interface functions.
-Thus, files loaded by mocha will be stored in Node's `require` cache and therefore tests in these files will not be re-run if `mocha.run()` is called again.
+Thus, files loaded by Mocha will be stored in Node's `require` cache and therefore tests in these files will not be re-run if `mocha.run()` is called again.
 If you want to run tests multiple times, you may need to clear Node's `require` cache before subsequent calls in whichever manner best suits your needs.
 The upcoming Mocha-6.0 release will provide `Mocha#unloadFiles`, which will remove all files loaded by `Mocha#loadFiles`.

 ## Set options